Healthcare in Egypt

 Travel safety in Egypt

-Crime rates are higher in bigger cities and vigilance should be practiced at all times.
+Crime rates are higher in bigger cities and vigilance should be practiced at all times to avoid falling foul of holiday scams or theft of belongings.
 Stay away from large groups and gatherings, and wear your bag on your front if you have to be around them.

 Egyptian merchants will normally barter for items you want, and in many situations you may be approached with aggressive offers of sale for things you don’t want.
 This is particularly prevalent in areas that see high concentrations of tourists and few other people, such as the pyramids and national monuments.
 Of course it is up to you how hard you drive for a bargain, however do not feel obligated to accept the first price offered.
 Bargaining is the cultural norm and, as a tourist, there may be a perception that you have more money to spend, driving initial price offers up.